Puru35/Selective-Sampling-for-Mental-LLM/README.md

 # Selective-Sampling-for-Mental-LLM
-This is a project for CS561 (Data-Centric ML - 2024) at UW Madison
+This is a project for CS561 (Data-Centric ML - 2024) at UW Madison done during Fall 2024-25